bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 4-12.</b> Using Gen.gaussian to position 10,000 lines</i></small></small></p>

-In terms of the generated markup, it's quite a heavy piece compared to anything we've done previously (10,000 elements will do that).
+<p>In terms of the generated markup, it's quite a heavy piece compared to
+anything we've done previously (10,000 elements will do that).
 This can adversely impact render performance and also means a bigger SVG file if you copy it from the HTML.
 One easy way to get the size down somewhat is